stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

 Fedora Workstation also includes the GCC compiler and toolchain, so that you can compile C programs and native extensions for languages like Python and JavaScript.

-## Choosing a Text Editor
+## Text Editors

-Fedora includes a small command-line version of [vim](http://www.vim.org/), as well as a desktop text editor.
-Install whichever code editor you prefer.
+Fedora includes a small command-line version of [vim](http://www.vim.org/) with a limited set of features, as well as a desktop text editor with basic support for programming.
+The package repositories include other editors and IDEs.

+You will massively improve your experience with your text editor by adding a useful set of extensions to it.
+The exact extensions that will benefit the most you depend upon the work that you do, but you should always look at version control integration, convenient access to the terminal, and linters for your preferred programming languages and data file formats.

+### Setting The EDITOR Environment Variable

 Whichever text editor you choose, remember to set the EDITOR environment variable in your _~/.bashrc_ file, so that this editor is automatically invoked by command-line